A shrub to 2.5 metres in height, spreading to about 2 metres wide.

 A very attractive plant for the flowers and the heavily dissected foliage.

 Can be grown in an open sunny spot on a fast draining soil.
 Grafted forms need to be used on the east coast.

-Author’s note: one grafted plant has been planted a Sydney garden.
+Author’s note: one grafted plant has been planted in my Sydney garden.
 The plant is grafted as this species is not reliable on the humid east coast on its own roots.
 The plant is close to 10 years old, growing in heavy dry soil and receives sun most of the day.
 It is a reliable flowering plant.
 The flowers are greatly appreciated as they are held nearly vertical towards the end of the branches as many desert Grevilleas do, to attract the limited pollinators.
 It does not really attract honeyeater birds as the foliage may be too sharp.